eriklarsen4/RNAseq/Volcanoes/Volcano-plot-tutorial.md

                     )
 ```

-Now, import the differential expression analysis data (`Import Dataset` in the `Environment Window`)
++ Now, import the differential expression analysis data:

-This is done directly in the script below
+  + Either click "`Import Dataset`" in the "`Environment Window`" pane and import the `csv`, or follow the code below

-Again, these are the `DESeq2` results from `Usegalaxy.org`.
-Each gene for all samples were quantified and then compared by group
++ Again, these are the `DESeq2` results from `Usegalaxy.org`.
+Each gene for all samples was quantified and then compared between genotype

-The statistical test was a `Wald Test` on `Salmon` pseudo-aligned read counts to determine which genes
++ The statistical test was a `Wald Test` on `Salmon` pseudo-aligned read counts to determine which genes
   are differentially expressed.

 -   Before importing into `R`, **save the Galaxy DESeq2 Output**
     (dowloaded from `Galaxy.org` as a `.txt` file) **as a CSV** with headings to